-Research Progress and Prospects of Microbial Repair of Concrete Cracks
+Advances and Future Prospects in Microbial Repair of Concrete Cracks

 Abstract: Concrete crack issues have always been the focus of attention in the field of civil engineering due to their direct impact on structural stability and durability.
-Traditional repair methods, though somewhat effective, possess numerous limitations.
-In recent years, microbial repair technology has gradually emerged as a research hotspot because of its environmental friendliness and high efficiency.
-This paper reviews the recent research progress on microbial-based repair of concrete cracks, conducting an in-depth analysis from aspects such as microbial species, repair mechanisms, repair methods, influencing factors, and characterization methods.
+While some traditional repair methods are effective, they also possess numerous limitations.
+In contrast, microbial repair technology, apart from enhancing structural bearing capacity and durability, boasts environmental-friendly characteristics.
+This paper reviews recent research on microbial-based concrete crack repair, analyzing key aspects such as microbial species, repair mechanisms, methods, influencing factors, and characterization techniques.
 The aim is to provide new perspectives and ideas for future research.

-Keywords: Concrete cracks; Microorganisms; Repairmechanism; Repair methods.
+Keywords: Concrete cracks; Microorganisms; Repair mechanism; Repair methods.